mr-prasant/Weather-Snap/README.md

 # Weather-Snap
 Weather Snap is a simple app that gives real-time weather updates for any city.
 Just enter the city name, and get details like temperature, conditions, humidity, etc. Quick, easy, and accurate!
-It uses the API of openweathermap.org.
+It uses the API of <a src="openweathermap.org">openweathermap.org</a>.